threadingdata/tester/README.md

 <!-- badges: end -->

 The goal of tester is to establish a coherent workflow for building R-packages.
-The package itself is best used as a doormat to the home that the R-community built.
+The `tester` package itself is best used as a doormat to the home that the R-community built.

 ## Installation